mjl324/mjl324.github.io/index.md

 <img src="images/Screen Shot 2023-09-05 at 5.07.27 PM.png"/>

 **Figure 4**: A diagram of my regression tree using fancyRpartPlot() function from the *rattle* library in R. The final tree has 22 terminal nodes.
-Node 2, which is students who have failed more than once before, contains the most amount of students (63) predicted to score low in Math.
+Node 2, which contains students who have failed before, contains the most amount of students (63) predicted to score low in Math.

 ---